A Critical Review of Tinnitus Retraining Therapy

 What is Tinnitus Retraining Therapy?

-Tinnitus Retraining Therapy (TRT) is a method of treating tinnitus that combines psychoeducation with tinnitus masking.
+Tinnitus Retraining Therapy (TRT) is a method of treating tinnitus and hyperacusis that combines educational counseling with sound therapy.
 The method was developed by audiologist Pawel Jastreboff, PhD, in the 1990s.
-Tinnitus Retraining Therapy is based on the Neurophysiological Model of tinnitus, a model introduced by Jastreboff himself.
+TRT is based on the “Neurophysiological Model of Tinnitus”, a model introduced by Jastreboff himself.

-This tinnitus treatment method has helped thousands of people achieve lasting relief from tinnitus.
-However, when put head-to-head in randomized controlled studies, it did no better than standard therapy.
-So what’s going on?
+This tinnitus treatment method has helped many people achieve lasting relief from tinnitus.
+However, when put head-to-head in randomized controlled studies, it does no better than standard therapy.

-What happens in Tinnitus Retraining Therapy?
+What happens in TRT?

 Tinnitus testing in Tinnitus Retraining Therapy

-The first visit is REALLY long, sometimes lasting up to 6 hours.
-In fact, it’s usually broken up into several days.
+In traditional TRT, the first visit is REALLY long, sometimes lasting up to 6 hours.
+In fact, it's usually broken up into several days.
 There are four things on the initial visit agenda:

 • Initial Interview and Testing: This is where you explain in detail what your tinnitus is like, followed by extensive testing of middle ear problems, hearing loss in one or both ears, and specifics about your tinnitus frequency.